I blame Jack Burgess.

 At this time Niall MacKay’s book, Over the Hills to Georgian Bay, was a frequent library loan, and I guess I thought of it as inspiration for my contemporary CN modeling.
 However, I was also hanging out with a bunch of narrow gauge modellers – Dave Steer, Bill Scobie and friends – and those little late 19th Century trains have a lot of narrow gauge charm about them.

 The more I learned about the Ottawa, Arnprior and Parry Sound and the Canada Atlantic, the more I found it interesting.
-Certainly, if I took up modeling it, it would be my railroad; to this day, I’ve heard of others freelancing from it, or modeling one of the later eras, but as far as I know, I am the only one working on the CAR itself.
+Certainly, if I took up modeling it, it would be my railroad; to this day, I’ve heard of others freelancing from it, or modeling one of the later eras, but those of us modelling the CAR itself could hold our annual convention in a broom closet.

 Now, the CAR was an extremely busy railroad.
 In 1904 and 1905, it carried more than half the Canadian grain harvest, with trains running every fifteen minutes.
 Given that there is nothing available for modeling it, everything is scratch built, which means it will take a long time to amass enough equipment to model the mainline.

 So, I have chosen to model the branchline to Pembroke.
 Even this backwater was busier than many contemporary lines.
 It boasted six scheduled trains per day in 1905, and it’s conceivable that an extra train could have been called occasionally.

 The way I’m going, I might never even finish Pembroke.
 But – as with everything railroad – it’s the journey not the destination that matters.